VoluntasTua/scripture-study-guide/quran/week-4-suras-36-67-32/sura-36.md

 Following this is a section about يَوْمَ, "the Day" \(vv.
 48-68\).
 It evokes the sound of the trumpets described in the Christian book of Revelation \(chapter 8\) which is, in turn, an allusion to the trumpets that brought down Jericho \(Joshua 6\) which is an extension of the use of trumpets described in the Torah \(Numbers 10\).

+This section includes the heart of this sura, verse 58:

+> “Peace!” shall be the Word from their Rabb, Most Merciful!

 ## Revelation, Promise, Omnipotence

 In verse 69, the attention is returned to the prophet and his message, as at the beginning of the sura.
 This section, beginning with verse 71, contains the final 13 jewels in this sura that further reveal the nature of God.